cheetamaru/bingo-builder/README.md

 ### Editing

 - Edit all bingo blocks
-- Drag-n-drop blocks to reaarange them
+- Drag-n-drop blocks to rearange them by moving
+- Swap content of 2 chosen blocks
+- Shuffle all blocks
 - Customize size of a bingo board

 ### Using